mensinda/cmakeBuildTools/README.md

 # function `add_platform(...)`

-Adds a operating system with (multiple) graphic API's
+Adds a operating system with (multiple) targets.
+Each target can be enabled and disabled.
+Only enabled targets will be found by find_source_files (= folders with the same name as disabled targets will be excluded).

 ```
 Usage: